memcachier/docs/documentation.md

 page](https://www.memcachier.com/caches).

 <p class="alert alert-info">
-In your development environment, Rails.cache defaults to a simple in-memory store and so it doesn’t require a running memcached.
+In your development environment, Rails.cache defaults to a simple in-memory store and so it doesn't require a running memcached.
 </p>

 From here you can use the following code examples to use the cache in your